Kobe Bryant Tribute Planned For Academy Awards

 Bryant won his first and only Oscar in 2018 alongside Glen Keane for the short film Dear Basketball.

-The Hollywood Reporter shared that Bryant not only voiced the project but wrote and executive produced the short film as well.
+The Hollywood Reporter shared that Bryant not only voiced the project but wrote and produced the short film as well.
 The story was based on a letter the basketball star penned at the conclusion of his career in the Players’ Tribune in 2015.

-Bryant 41, died in a helicopter crash in Calabasas, California on January 26 when the aircraft he was a passenger in, crashed into a hillside killing the basketball star, his daughter Gianna, 13, and seven others on board.
-The reported destination of the chopper was the Mamba Sports Academy, a passion project of the NBA star and where Gianna trained a player.
+Bryant, 41, died in a helicopter crash in Calabasas, California, on January 26 when the aircraft crashed into a hillside, killing the basketball star, his daughter Gianna, 13, and seven others on board.
+The reported destination of the chopper was the Mamba Sports Academy, a passion project of the NBA star and where Gianna trained as a player.

 The former NBA player regularly flew in helicopters to avoid traffic in the Los Angeles area and to be able to spend more time with his family.
-He explained in an interview with The Corp in 2018 that utilizing a helicopter allowed him to get where he needed to be quickly.
+He explained in a 2018 interview with The Corp, available on YouTube, that utilizing a helicopter allowed him to get where he needed to be quickly.

 After retiring from the Los Angeles Lakers after a 20-year career and five NBA championships, Kobe made his primary focus on the family he created with wife Vanessa, including their daughters Natalia, Gianna, Bianka, and Capri.